JanGolicnik/printccy/README.md

 ## Implementation Details

-While developing Printccy, I learned a few macro tricks.
-The most important was **macro overloading**, which allows calling different macros based on the number of arguments:
+I use a trick that allows for macro overloading on the number of arguments:

 ```c
 #define OVERLOAD1(_0) ...